 I mean we are human, not robots.. we love our kids and we need to work, the struggle is REAL.

 Honestly, sometimes I wonder, are we the only struggling family that has the little people that are ALWAYS SICK?

 I had an inkling, that my son was not feeling super well.
 He is 4 years old and he told me he was feeling fine.
 So off to daycare he went.
 I told my husband to be on alert as we can get a phone call at any point in time and it was his turn to be on sick duty.

-The next day, the same little kiddo was still sick, but so was Dad.
+The next day, the same little monkey was still sick, but so was the dad.
 So they stayed home together again.

-However, I have 2 kids and this time, the second kiddo got sick at daycare too!
-So I pick up and drop off the second little one to sit at home with Daddy and go back to work.
+However, I have 2 monkeys and this time, the second monkey got sick at dayhome too!
+So I pick up and drop off the second little monkey to sit at home with daddy and go back to work.

 This continues for 3 more days!
-That's the entire week, all gone for a sick family.
+That’s the entire week, all gone for a sick family of monkeys.
 As my office was well aware that my husband took the hit at work this week, I was on sick duty the following week, crossing my fingers it doesn’t come to that.

 But it did, it came to that.